Did you know that the average consumer reads at least 10 reviews before approaching and trusting a business platform? Believe it or not, they do!

-If you can get your happy customers to leave reviews in these sites, then there’s nothing better!
+If you can get your happy customers to leave reviews on these sites, then there’s nothing better!
 In fact, many of the sites will even lend a hand in getting more reviews for your business by offering incentives or sending review collection emails to your customers.
 All in all, adopting such an approach would be your best bet.
 No second thoughts!

-Let’s not just make a profile for namesake and leave it at that.
+Let’s not just make a profile for the namesake and leave it at that.
 That would be a business blunder for you will not be aware of what your customers say about you, especially the unhappy ones.
 When you are unaware of what the reviews are, neither will you be able to get a chance to address their issues and resolve them nor will you be able to build a good online reputation for your business.
 When that’s the case, the boon would soon turn into a bane.
 So, track and respond!

-It apparently exhibits simplicity, but NPS surveys are one of the most powerful weapons to lay the cornerstone for a thriving business.
+It exhibits simplicity, but NPS surveys are one of the most powerful weapons to lay the cornerstone for a thriving business.
 Well, all of us know that NPS surveys can help gauge customer loyalty with much ease.
-But how many know that the same can be applied for procuring more reviews?
+But how many know that the same can be applied to procuring more reviews?
 Surprise!
 Yes, it can!

-In fact, you could automate this process with the help of display and skip logic offered by capable NPS software.
+In fact, you could automate this process with the help of display and skip logic offered by SurveySparrow’s NPS software.
 With such a tool in place, you can set up exclusive steps for your customers depending on what they score you.

-If it’s a promoter, you can set up a message or a question to him/her and then redirect them to customer review platform be it via an in-product prompt or an automated email.
+- If it’s a promoter, you can set up a message or a question for him/her and then redirect them to the customer review platform be it via an in-product prompt or an automated email.
 Once the review is provided you can set an incentive to send to them as a token of gratitude.
 If not, send an automated follow-up mail, but make sure that you don’t spam your customers.

-As for the passives and detractors, you can position exclusive questions to know the reason behind their scores and then generate a ticket and close the loop.
+- As for the passives and detractors, you can position exclusive questions to know the reason behind their scores and then generate a ticket and close the loop.
 You can’t ask them to drop a review yet.

-But here’s what you should do.
-Take appropriate actions, resolve their issues and then convert them into promoters.
+- Take appropriate actions, resolve their issues, and then convert them into promoters.
 This may be a gradual process for a customer review strategy but it can definitely get you more online reviews and improve your reputation.

 3. Make the most of an Email Campaign